c-heat16/contextual_performance_prediction/README.md

 competitive with three major sportsbooks in the US.
 A comparison of the predictions is presented below.
 It is important to note the following:
 1. Our model uses **only 10 games** worth of play-by-play data to make predictions
-2. Our batter has-hit predictions reflect the batter recording a hit off of the *starting pitcher*, while the books' predictions reflect a batter recording a hit during the entire game, arguably an easier task
+2. Our batter has-hit predictions reflect the batter recording a hit off of the **starting pitcher only**, while the books' predictions reflect a batter recording a hit during the **entire game**, arguably an easier task

 ![Performance Comparison](misc/performance_comp.png)